Stanford Graduate School of Business Essay Questions and Strategic Guidance, 2025-2026

 We encourage you to hold off on working on these until your “What matters most?” and “Why Stanford?” essays are at least 80% complete.
 You do not want to risk using a story for an impact story that would be a better fit in one of your core essays, nor do you want to repeat any stories in multiple essays.

 When you are ready to start working on your impact stories, strive to select a range of stories that reveal multiple sides of you rather than offering multiple stories on the same topic (e.g., having each story be about a time when your mentored someone).
-Impact can come in all shapes and sizes and in all situations—personal and professional—so think expansively.
+Impact can come in all shapes and sizes and in all situations—inside and outside the office—so think expansively.

 Also, keep in mind the GSB’s motto: “Change lives.
 Change organizations.
 Change the world.”
 Perhaps you could discuss a time when you changed someone’s life, a time when you changed an organization, and a time when you changed something more macro.

 Remember that you have only 1,200 characters (including spaces!) with which to present your chosen stories.
-You will paste your story into a text box that has a character counter to prevent you from going over.
-That space will fill up quickly, and you need to convey a full story (with a clear beginning, middle, and end), as well as results and some reflection.
-The STARR format can work great here: situation, task, actions, results, and reflection/growth/learning.
+The GSB uses a character counter; you will not be able to enter more than 1,200 characters.
+(We at Gatehouse find the “or approximately 200 words” guidance frustratingly misleading; in all the years we have been coaching applicants on this prompt, we have never seen a 1200-character response that is 200 words long.
+More accurately, your response will be approximately 180 words.)
+The text box where you will enter your response will fill up quickly, and you need to convey a full story (with a clear beginning, middle, and end), as well as results and some reflection.
+The STARR format can work great here: situation, task, actions, results, and reflection.
 And despite the required brevity of your answers, showing rather than telling is still critical.
 Including vivid, specific details is key.

-Additional Context: We know that each person is more than a list of facts or pre-defined categories.
-With this question, we provide you with an optional opportunity to elaborate on how your background or life experiences have helped shape your recent actions or choices.
-(Limit: 1,200 characters)
+Additional Context (within the “Personal Information, Activities, and Awards” section): We know that each person is more than a list of facts or pre-defined categories.
+With this space, we provide you with an optional opportunity to elaborate on how your background or life experiences have helped shape your recent actions or choices.
+(Limit: 800 characters)

 Ideally, you want to demonstrate a somewhat causal relationship between the actions/choices and your personal past (e.g., “I grew up with my mom as the breadwinner, so I was surprised that our organization had so few women leaders and was inspired to found a women’s group”).
 The example you offer does not have to be momentous, but it does need to have meaning for you (e.g., “My dad ran a laundromat when I was growing up, so when my PE firm was looking at a laundromat business, I raised my hand to join it”).